CroFrank/portfolio/README.md

 [Visit portfolio page 👀](https://portfolio-crofrank.vercel.app/)

-In this portfolio you'll read my short story of getting into web development.**
+In this portfolio you'll read my short story of getting into web development.<br />
-I showcase skills and projects I worked on.**
+I showcase skills and projects I worked on.<br />
 Inside you can find contact info to get to me.

 ## 🚀 In this project I used: